ronaldgao1234/CS130/NotesforReadings.md

 VC system types:
 1. **Centralized:** single master repo maintains all versions
 2. **Distributed:** Multiple versions of the repo exist at same time.
-Git
+Github

 Key features of both
 1. Version and release identification